annapawlicka/clj-ev3dev/README.md

 You need to install java and clojure on EV3.
 To run your Clojure robot controller, you need to create an uberjar and copy it to ev3.
-Then you can start it using the following command:
+Then you can run it using the following command:

 ```
 java -jar name-of-your-standalone.jar